topbitdu/wechat-core/ROADMAP.md

 4. Improve the Server Address wrapper class for the argument validation
 5. Improve the Tiny Link wrapper class for the argument validation
 6. Improve the Access Token wrapper class to deprecate ::load method, use the Access Token ::create method instead
+7. Improve the Common module to add the #get_json method & the #post_json method

 ## v1.0
 1. Improve the Follower & Follower Profile wrapper class to support the Keyword Arguments